MINI Countryman SUV - Engines, drive & performance

-It's also somewhat overshadowed by the 2.0-litre, four-cylinder turbocharged engine of the Cooper S. With 189bhp, it enables a 0-62mph time of just 7.6 seconds.
-It doesn’t feel quite as neck-snapping as the MINI Cooper S hatchback, though.
+It's also somewhat overshadowed by the 2.0-litre, four-cylinder turbocharged engine of the Cooper S. With 176bhp, it enables a 0-62mph time of just 7.5 seconds.
+It doesn’t feel quite as fast as the MINI Cooper S hatchback, though.
 Enthusiastic drivers will enjoy the sporty noises the Cooper S exhaust makes, particularly when Sports mode is engaged through the dynamic drive menu.

 This can adjust mechanical settings for a more involving driving experience and is very effective, although it can’t overcome the physical limitations of the Countryman’s considerable weight.